Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Conclusions and discussions

 The power and efficiency of the energy extraction via the magnetic reconnection mechanism were also calculated.
 It is found that, although the presence of the cosmological constant results the decrease of the maximum power $P_{extr}/\omega_0$ and efficiency, it will dominate at larger value of $r/M$ for the $X$-point.
 Especially, the maximum value of the efficiency will go beyond that of the Kerr counterpart for the Kerr-dS black hole with $a/M>1$.

-At last, we also showed that for the magnetic susceptibility $\sigma_0\rightarrow 10^0\sim10^5$, the magnetic reconnection mechanism is always an efficient mechanism to extract black hole energy than the Blandford-Znajek mechanism with or without the cosmological constant.
+We also calculated the ratio of the power for the Kerr-dS and Kerr black holes through the original Comisso-Asenjo mechanism.
+The results clearly reveal that the ratio is larger than 1 at large $X$-point location and rapidly spinning black hole spin with $a/M>1$.

-In conclusion, we in this paper study the potential possibility of extracting the black hole rotational energy via the magnetic reconnection mechanism when the positive cosmological constant is included.
-Our studies show that Kerr-dS black hole indeed has advantages when the black hole spin $a/M>1$ and the dominant reconnection $X$-point is far away from the event horizon.
+In conclusion, in this paper, we studied the potential possibility of extracting the black hole rotational energy via the magnetic reconnection mechanism when the positive cosmological constant is included.
+Our studies show that the Kerr-dS black hole indeed has advantages when the black hole spin $a/M>1$ and the dominant reconnection $X$-point is far away from the event horizon.
 These results disclose the potential effects of the cosmological constant on the energy extraction via the magnetic reconnection.
-And it is also expected to extend this study to other spinning hairy black holes or traversable wormholes.
+It is also expected to extend this study to other spinning hairy black holes or traversable wormholes.